rcomas91/chati/README.md

 # Chati
-This is a example of websocket application using angular and spring.
+This is a example of websocket application using Angular and Spring.